substrait-io/substrait-java/examples/substrait-spark/README.md

       ProtoPlanConverter protoToPlan = new ProtoPlanConverter();
       Plan plan = protoToPlan.from(proto);
 ```

 The loaded byte array is first converted into the protobuf Plan, and then into the Substrait Plan object.
-Note it can be useful to name the variables, and/or use the pull class names to keep track of it's the ProtoBuf Plan or the high-level POJO Plan.
+Note it can be useful to name the variables, and/or use the full class names to keep track of it's the ProtoBuf Plan or the high-level POJO Plan.
+For example `io.substrait.proto.Plan` or `io.substrait.Plan`

 Finally this can be converted to a Spark Plan: